sneezeparty/soupy/README.md

 # !!
 Only soupy-combined is currently functioning correctly

-Pretty much update on 12/10/2023 -- soupy can now analyze images sent to the channel.
+Pretty big update on 12/10/2023 -- soupy can now analyze images sent to the channel.
 It will also follow instructions on how you want the image to be analyzed.
 For example, "describe this as a 5 year old would describe it" or "give a poetic description of this image."

 To use this functionality, just tag the bot in a message with an attached image, and optionally give an instruction about how you would like the image to be analyzed.